 In general, start asking yourself what it is that your body needs, and try to meet those needs from a place of self-care and respect for your body.
 At first you may have no clue and feel silly even trying to figure out your body’s needs.
 But as you start to listen more closely and pay attention to how your body responds to things, it will get easier.
 Remember—there is no one right way to “do” intuitive eating.
 It looks a little different for everyone.

 To practice intuitive eating is to go on a never-ending journey of self discovery to find out how best to care for yourself.
 It amounts to playing by your own rules and casting aside society’s expectations.
 And in a world where the current of dieting and restriction runs strong, swimming upstream and eating according to your own body’s wants and needs is a bold and beautiful act.

-This article about intuitive eating myths was originally published on Girls Gone Strong.
+The original version of this article about intuitive eating myths was published on Girls Gone Strong.
 You can read it here.

 How to Support My Work